If you are just jumping in here, please start with Part 1, otherwise, this will just make no sense at all!

 The intended 12-day trip was to be a vacation.
 But what made it into 2 1/2 months instead, was all about finding myself (and the love of my life).
 I don’t think the Ferris Bueller Michael was ready for the changes that were to come a year prior.
 I think all of the death and devastation that had happened this year, along with the utter sense of apathy with regard to my future were critical components.
 These events formed me.

-Until then, please leave your comments, questions and anything you feel like writing below.
+Please leave your comments, questions and anything you feel like writing below.
 I love reading your thoughts!